puppetlabs/puppetlabs-pecdm/README.md

 # autope

-Auto PE, a Bolt driven fusion of (puppetlabs/peadm)[https://github.com/puppetlabs/puppetlabs-peadm] and Terraform.
+Automatic PE, a Bolt driven fusion of [puppetlabs/peadm](https://github.com/puppetlabs/puppetlabs-peadm) and Terraform.

 #### Table of Contents